voladelta/dominiappkit-sample/README.md

 ## 🔧 Customization
 - Change how Domini works by editing `prompts.js`
-- Add guide and examples in `api_docs.xml` to help Domini understand your tools better
+- Add guide and examples in `api_docs.xml` to help Domini understand your tools better:
+  - Each service in `provider_services` needs a matching tag in `api_docs.xml`.
+  - If a service name is called "Service Name", use tag `<service_name>`.